 The Technical Unit, consisting of auditing and engineering staff, inspects and audits capital project architecture and engineering, construction and related expenditures.
 Under the Home Rule Charter, expenditures for capital projects are subject to such review before payments are made.
 Because the capital projects increasingly are built by authorities and private entities not covered by the Charter, but still using Philadelphia taxpayer dollars, the Controller’s Office tries to obtain audit authority over these expenditures by contract.

-B. Post-Audit Division
+B. Audit Division

-The post-audit division consists of an Audit Unit and Computer Assisted Auditing Techniques Unit.
+Led by Deputy City Controller Christy Brady, CPA, the post-audit division consists of an Audit Unit and Computer Assisted Auditing Techniques Unit.

 1. Audit Unit

 This unit is responsible to audit at least annually:

 - The affairs of every officer, department, board and commission receiving appropriations from City Council.

 - The financial report of the City and School District of Philadelphia and to render an opinion on whether the financial statements are fairly presented in accordance with generally accepted accounting principles.